fsoubelet/dotfiles/README.md

 #### Zsh

 I run [Zsh][zsh] as my shell, finding it to be a great middle ground between additional niceties and features while remaining a largely compatible shell scripting target.
-I use [Oh-My-Zsh][oh-my-zsh] as shell configuration manager and [Spaceship][spaceship] as my prompt, both of which are installed automatically.
+On top, I use [Oh-My-Zsh][oh-my-zsh] as shell configuration and plugin manager.
-If you don't wish to use this prompt, make sure to comment out its line in `oh_my_zsh_settings.sh` and craft your own.

 ## Install